There are a couple of lottery tickets in Good Will Hunting. Only one is real. So what’s luck got to do, got to do with it?

 Is there a bad Will Hunting?

-The good and bad are dual aspects of Will’s character.
 When we first meet him in the movie, Will hasn’t had much chance to be good, because he’s had all the tough breaks in life.
-So ‘good Will Hunting’ is a potential, one Will finally embraces at the end of the film.
+‘Good’ Will Hunting represents his potential, one he finally embraces at the end of the film.

 In the film, Will is given a question: which man do you want to be?
 The two choices are shadowed in Lambeau and Maguire.
 Both men see themselves as father figures to Will (and Will of course is missing a father).
 They also represent the two paths he could take; they are him 20 years in the future.